elasticio/elasticio.github.io/content/_guides/managing-flow-errors.md

 ![Logs tab](/assets/img/integrator-guide/flow-errors/Screenshot_5.png)

 By analyzing the logs, you can, most likely, find the cause of the error, and come up with a solution.
 Also, you apply to our Support for assistance.

+## Downloading the Logs

 You can also download logs by clicking the corresponding button for:

 - Flow
 ![Download Flow logs](/assets/img/integrator-guide/flow-errors/download_logs.png)

 - Step